cake-build/website/input/docs/integrations/editors/visualstudio/snippets.md

 # Configuring snippets

-Project templates are provided by the [Cake extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1392591.CakeforVisualStudio).
+Snippets in Visual Studio are provided by the [Cake extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1392591.CakeforVisualStudio).

 ## Supported runners